Le Centre Pompidou

 To enter the collections, you have to go up a series of escalators that are contained in a big, zigzagged plexiglass tube that snakes its way up the side of the museum.
 Make sure to go all the way to the top, even if you're not visiting the galleries up there, to see an amazing view of Paris, with lots of recognizable landmarks.
 This is a perfect place for a photo before you enter the galleries.

-Possibly of interest, there's a cafe located up on the mezzanine of the museum, and it's a nice place to take a break, read, check e-mail, or just enjoy the ambience.
+Possibly of interest, there's a café located up on the mezzanine of the museum, and it's a nice place to take a break, read, check e-mail, or just enjoy the ambience.
 If you're just getting a coffee or tea it's not as insanely overpriced as most museum cafeterias, but beware of high prices and mediocre food quality if you're thinking of getting a snack.
-There's free wifi in the cafe, but you have to sign up on the Pompidou's website (it'll come up automatically when you connect), and you can only use the wifi for ninety minutes a day.
-There are also a few wall sockets you can use in the cafe area if you're lucky enough to get one, and there are a few located along the upstairs back wall of the museum as well; you'll probably see a few young people sitting on the floor there, plugged in and typing away.
+There's free wifi in the café, and there are also a few wall sockets around that you can use if you're lucky enough to get one.

 Related junk from Cool Stuff in Paris: